Bodacious/genderize/README.md

 ### Masculine

-    # Setting the gender is simple - just set the attribute value to "m" or "f"
+    # Setting the gender is simple - just set the attribute value to "m", "n", or "f"
     @user = User.new(gender: "m")

     # This also works